nasa-nccs-cds/edask/README.md

 #### Startup

-The edas/bin directory contains scripts for starting up the EDASK server.
+The edas/bin directory contains scripts for starting up the EDASK server:

-     * By default the scheduler runs on the head node as a subprocess from the server.
+     * By default the cluster is started with the script EDAS/bin/startup_cluster_distributed.sh.
-     * The script edas/bin/startup_server.sh starts up the server, which in turn starts up the scheduler and workers.
-     * The workers are started up using ssh to the nodes in the hosts file.
-     * The scheduler and workers are shut down by the server when it shuts down.
-     * To manage the scheduler (cluster) outside of edas, set the edas.manage.scheduler (edas.manage.cluster) parameter to false.
+     * During the startup the scheduler address will be displayed., e.g. "scheduler node: edaskwndev01:8786"
+     * In the edas configuration file (~/.edas/conf/app.conf), add a line defining the scheduler address, e.g. "scheduler.address=edaskwndev01:8786"
+     * Startup the edas server using the script EDAS/bin/startup_server.sh.

 #### Parameters
   The following parameters are defined in the **app.conf** file which is created in the *~/.edas/conf/* directory during the configuration process.
 ```
 * wps.server.address:  The network address of the wps web application server -CDWPS- front end (default: "127.0.0.1")
+* scheduler.address:   The scheduler address, e.g. "edaskwndev01:8786"
 * request.port:        The port on the EDASK head node for the request socket (default: 4556)
 * trusted.dap.servers: Comma-separated whitelist of trusted OpenDAP servers, e.g. "https://aims3.llnl.gov/thredds/dodsC"
 * response.port:       The port on the EDASK head node for the response socket (default: 4557)
 * sources.allowed:     Comma-separated list of allowed input sources, possible values: collection, http, file
-* dap.engine:          Python package used for dap access, possible values: pydap, netcdf4
-* dask.scheduler:      The network address of the dask scheduler node (typically the first worker node)
 * cache.size.max:      Max size in bytes of internal variable cache (default: 500M)
 * edas.transients.dir: Directory for EDASK temporary saved files ( default: /tmp )
 * edas.coll.dir:       Directory containing EDASK collection definition files ( default: ~/.edas )
 * esgf.openid:         OpenID for ESGF authentication.
 * esgf.password:       Password for ESGF authentication.
 * esgf.username:       Username for ESGF authentication.
-* edas.manage.cluster:  Allow edas to start up & shut down the cluster (using ssh to nodes in the hosts file)
-* edas.manage.scheduler Allow edas to start up & shut down the scheduler (as a subprocess on the head node)
 ```